WolfgangVonL/better-sqlite3-model/README.md

 				someData: {type: 'object'},
 				someArrayData: {type: 'array'},
 				// relationships are defined as follows:
+				aRelationship: {
+					manyHasMany: SomeOtherModel.tableName
+				}
+				// A relaship can be one of manyHasMany , oneHasMany , oneHasOne , hasOne
+				// - note that the name of the field does not affect the name given to the property on an object.
+They will be merged according to below:

-				// manyHasMany - loads children and adds them to instance as an array indexed by the 'to' field with a 's' added. e.g. example_models
+				// manyHasMany - loads children and adds them to instance as an array as the childs tableName with a 's' added. e.g. example_models
-				manyHasMany: {
-					from: this.tableName, // the from field will be used for complex relationships in future versions, but is required for now for future-proofing
-					to: SomeOtherModel.tableName
-				},
-				//oneHasMany - similar to manyHasMany
+				// oneHasMany - similar to manyHasMany
-				oneHasMany: {
-					from: this.tableName,
-					to: SomeOtherModel.tableName
-				},
-				// oneHasOne - allows only one of this type of child to be linked, added to the object without array and added 's'
+				// oneHasOne - allows only one of this type of child to be linked, adding an object instead of an array and no 's' appended to the tableName
-				oneHasOne: {
-					from: this.tableName,
-					to: SomeOtherModel.tableName
-				},
 				// hasOne - similar to oneHasOne, but instead of using a lookup table for the child, the childs uuid is stored on the parent in the database,
-				// and the child is loaded and added  to the parent on parent load
+				//        - and the child is loaded and added  to the parent on parent load

-				hasOne: {
-					from: SomeOtherModel.tableName // hasOne only requires the 'from' prop, which is the childs tableName }
-			}
+				// also note that if multiple relationships arre found in a property, the highest one on the list above takes precedence }
 		}
 	}